-The Cyclists’ Touring Club (CTC) is a good source of information about cycling destinations.
+Cycling UK (formerly the Cyclists’ Touring Club or CTC) is a good source of information about cycling destinations.

 For inspiration and advice on foreign travel of all types, not just pedalling ones, take a look at destinations listed by World Nomads.